-The last chapter will attempt to understand what high potential for learning to play football means.
+This last chapter will attempt to understand what high potential for learning to play football means.
 Can we reduce our dependence on "luck" in finding and recruiting high-potential players and how is that to be achieved?
 If we can find what we are looking for, why is it that so many young players in academies cannot realize their potential?
 This chapter will look for answers to these questions.

 5.1.
 Why don't young players fully exploit their potential to play football?

 Whole masses of young players training every day in professional academies fail to realize their potential.
 Instead of starting with themselves, coaches largely blame their young players for this.
-They often throw out such remarks as: lack of personality, too weak physically, mentally weak, etc... as if forgetting that we are dealing with children who in many aspects are still developing.
+They often throw out such remarks such as: lack of personality, too weak physically, mentally weak, etc... as if forgetting that we are dealing with children who in many aspects are still developing.

 Children recruited to an academy come to it with their own history and baggage of experiences that are rarely taken into account.
 This is a fundamental mistake, because apart from their purely football skills, we know nothing about this little fellow.
 Insufficient knowledge causes coaches to use training methods and teach in a way that is far different from the individual learning needs of the player himself.
 Training measures selected during sessions are not consistent with the learning stage which children have currently reached.
 Coaches’ interventions are not planned in accordance with the differences resulting from the individual needs of such players, the consequence being players being dismissed from the academy.

 The main reason is a total lack of accurate information about these children and how they might learn, what their strengths and weaknesses are, whether or not they are good students and whether at this stage the academy environment fosters their further development.
 A child arriving at an academy must quickly adapt his past experiences to the new environment in which he is bombarded with a lot of new information.
 If a player is recruited only on the basis of being able to kick a ball in a straight line, when he finds himself in a new environment with much greater standards and a serious structure, he can quickly feel lost and fail to show all his potential.

-A young player will be better assessed and the risk of his being dismissed from the academy will be reduced when coaches know how he learns, how he reacts to challenges and the new environment, whether or not he can adapt, how he reacts to failures, whether he can adapt to various situations and whether he is a good student in the practical sense of the word (he makes better decisions than others, knows how to solve problems).
+A young player will be better assessed, and the risk of his being dismissed from the academy will be reduced, when coaches know how he learns, how he reacts to challenges and the new environment, whether or not he can adapt, how he reacts to failures, whether he can adapt to various situations and whether he is a good student in the practical sense of the word (he makes better decisions than others, knows how to solve problems).
 Such detailed information will also lead to a player being skilfully introduced into the academy and ensure optimal development of his potential.